fbessez/Homework/COMP360 - Distributed Systems/Assignments/Assignment4 - RPC (Consensus and Paxos)/phase4/README.txt

 	The instructions were clear.
 Your support was offered plenty of times.
 The assignment was interesting, though not as interesting as the previous assignment with the distributed hash table.
 I couldn't implement the DHT, but I found it to be more challenging.
 This assignment was definitely satisfying though.
-	Thanks for an awesome semester!
-I hope to stop by your office sometime during next week or next semester to talk about some questions I have about Distributed Systems.